nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 9. It has the option to make tasks recurring.<br>
 10. It has location reminder.<br>
 11. It has the option for Any.do to walk the user through his/her tasks to make tasks organization better<br>
+12. Portable as it available on mobile devices.<br>
-12. It can be synced across all devices such as computers, phones, tablets.<br>
+13. It can be synced across all devices such as computers, phones, tablets.<br>
-13. Easy to shift tasks between categories.<br>
+14. Easy to shift tasks between categories.<br>

 ##### Weaknesses